 Dissolution of an Accountancy Partnership

-To dissolve a general partnership, submit a letter to the Board stating that the firm has been dissolved, and provide the effective date.
+To dissolve a general partnership, submit a letter to the CBA stating that the firm has been dissolved, and provide the effective date.
 Upon receipt of the letter, the firm's license will be cancelled.

 Federal Employer ID Number